neuro-inc/cookbook/object-detection/README.md

 # Object Detection

 End to end object detection pipeline for objects represented in [Common Objects in Context (COCO)](http://cocodataset.org) dataset.
 Allows to  evaluate performance on real life images and add new object classes.
+Adding new classes in object recognition is computationally expensive and involves model fine-tuning to ensure it still performs well on old and new classes.
+Usually, it's a trade-off between cost of labeling new datasets (new objects in different environments and combinations), model training time (cost of GPU), and ML Engineering time spent on experimentation and development.
+To make this example more interactive we are providing a reduced version of COCO dataset that contains only classes that represent retail items.
+This dataset is further reduced to 100 images to reduce re-training time and make this example more interactive.

 # Development Environment